jeffreytse/jekyll-jeffreytse-blog/_posts/2022-02-27-how-to-interview-a-developer.md

 | Character                  | Perseverance?
 Passionate about tech?               |      1       |
 | Teamwork                   | Comunication?
 Cooperation?
 Management?             |      1       |
 | Others                     | Award?
 Hoby?
 Geek?                                 |      1       |

+- For a senior candidate, his thinking and answers should be systematically.

 ## Assessment